 Developing countries now contribute more than half of global emissions, and this share is growing at a fast pace.
 But, most of the world’s emissions come disproportionately from the wealthy citizens of the world, irrespective of their nationality.
-We estimate that in 2008, half of the world’s emissions came from just 700 million people.
-These facts encapsulate the challenge of creating an agreement that assigns fair emissions targets to nations.
+Back in 2008, half of the world’s emissions came from just 700 million people, and the overall picture hasn’t changed.
+Such facts encapsulate the challenge of creating an agreement that assigns fair emissions targets to nations.

 The paper “Sharing Global CO2 Emissions Among One Billion High Emitters” addresses this issue and provides a new framework for a global climate change treaty.
 National emissions targets are derived by summing the excess emissions of all “high emitter” individuals in a country.
 “High emitters” are those whose emissions exceed a universal “individual emissions cap.”